medic/cht-docs/content/en/apps/features/targets/_index.md

 The text, icon, goal, and time frame of each widget is easily configured.
 The time frame is set per widget, and set to show values for "this month" (resets back to zero at the beginning of each month) or "all time" (a cumulative total).

-Additionally, each widget can have a goal.
-If a goal is set, the widgets have conditional color styling to show whether a goal is unmet (red) or met (green) based on configured rules.
-There can be a mix of widget types on a Target page that are displayed with or without goals.

 <br clear="all">